ihatecompvir/RB3Enhanced_site/index.md

 ### Planned Features
 * "Corona fix" to stop the game from having issues on Corona motherboards
-* Song speed selector ala Clone Hero
+* Song speed selector ala Clone Hero [(preview)](https://www.youtube.com/watch?v=BuXSdth-_Vo)
-* CON check removal, allowing CONs to work in TU5
+* CON check removal, allowing custom songs in the CON format to work in TU5
 * File loader to load files from the HDD instead of from the ARK file
 * Song limit removal patch done in real-time without having to modify DTAs

+## Download
+RB3Enhanced can be downloaded via the Pinned message on the #rbhax channel in the [MiloHax discord server](https://discord.gg/QKe7vRnJG3).
+In the future a dedicated download link may be posted here, but due to the alpha status of this plugin, I'd prefer to keep things on Discord so quicker support/bug reports can be done.

 ## Installation Tutorial
 Installing RB3Enhanced is as simple as installing any other Dashlaunch plugin.